Incredible 12-Day Namibian Safari

-Join other Solo Travellers on this exciting adventure to Namibia, where you will explore some of the most stunning landscapes in Southern Africa, see endless wildlife, and climb the dunes of the Namib Desert.
-Start your 12-day Namibian Safari Tour in the country’s capital, Windhoek, before travelling north to the Etosha National Park, home to lions, black rhinos, elephants and giraffes.
-Continue your journey to Damaraland, Namibia’s most beautiful desert region, where you will see ancient rock engravings and the get a glimpse of the country’s highest mountain.
+Join other Solo Travellers on our Namibian Safari and discover everything this fascinating country has to offer.
+You’ll be camping all over the place to explore some of the most stunning landscapes in Southern Africa, spot endless wildlife, and climb the dunes of the Namib Desert at sunrise.
+Start your 12-day Namibian Safari Tour in the country’s capital, Windhoek, before travelling north to Etosha National Park, home to lions, black rhinos, elephants and giraffes.
+Continue your journey to Damaraland, Namibia’s most beautiful desert region, where you will see ancient rock engravings and catch a glimpse of the country’s highest mountain.
 Take a break from camping in Namibia’s premier seaside town, Swakopmund, famous for its delicious seafood restaurants.
 And finally, finish this unforgettable tour with a trip to the Namib Desert to walk amongst the world’s tallest sand dunes.

 Day 1 – Arrive Windhoek